Who We Are

 Robert R. Puente, J.D.

-Robert R. Puente was appointed San Antonio Water System's president and CEO in November 2008.
-As chief executive of one of the nation's largest utilities, he provides leadership in delivering water and wastewater services to more than 1.6 million consumers, developing new water resources, continuing infrastructure upgrades throughout the community, and building regional partnerships.
+Robert R. Puente was appointed San Antonio Water System's President and CEO in May 2008.
+As chief executive of one of the nation's largest utilities, he provides leadership in delivering water and wastewater services to more than 1.6 million consumers, developing new water resources, continuing infrastructure upgrades and building regional partnerships.

-Puente served in the Texas House of Representatives before being tapped for the interim president/CEO role at SAWS in May 2008.
-First elected in 1991, Puente was immediately appointed to the House Natural Resources Committee, which develops water policy for the state.
+Before coming to SAWS, Puente served in the Texas House of Representatives.
+First elected in 1991, Puente was appointed to the House Natural Resources Committee, which develops water policy for the state.
 He became its chairman in 2003.

-As one of the policy pioneers of modern water supply management in Texas, Puente helped shape key regional water issues, beginning with the creation of the Edwards Aquifer Authority legislation in 1993.
+As one of the policy pioneers of modern water supply management in Texas, Puente helped shape and steward key landmark regional water issues, including:

 In 1979, Puente received a bachelor's degree in political science from St. Mary's University.
 He received his Doctor of Jurisprudence from The University of Texas School of Law in 1982.
 Prior to joining SAWS, he practiced law as a private attorney and managed his own firm since 1983.